Features

 The deepest customization layer in any AI coding tool — visual when you want, frontmatter when you don't.

 Three-scope inheritance runs through all of it: author once globally, override per workspace, refine per project.
-The Library shows you the merged result and which scope owns each value, so you never wonder why a setting behaves the way it does.

 Privacy & Local-First